Vijayvarma115/End-To-End-Document-QandA-RAG-app-using-Groq_and_Gemma/README.md

 2. Run the application:

     ```bash

     python app.py #or whatever the main file is called.

     ```

-3. (If applicable) Access the application through the provided URL or interface.

 4. Ask questions related to your documents.